The Mark of Zorro chapter 11 Three Suitors

 “I—I shall do my best to like him,” she said.
 “But I cannot bring myself to say, yet, that I will be his wife.”

 She hurried into her room again, and called for the native woman who attended her.
 Soon the house was in darkness, and the grounds about it, save for the fires down by the adobe huts, where the natives told one another grim tales of the night’s events, each trying to make his falsehood the greatest.
-A gentle snore came from the apartment of Don Pulido and his wife.
+A gentle snore came from the apartment of Don Carlos and his wife.

 But the Señorita Lolita did not slumber.
 She had her head propped on one hand, and she was looking through a window at the fires in the distance, and her mind was full of thoughts of Señor Zorro.